 After drug rehab, the work of overcoming Concerta addiction is not over just yet.
 Just like any other chronic condition, drug addiction is a life-long condition that requires life-long monitoring.
-Programs like sober living and aftercare can provide peer support, professional recovery services, and assistance addressing psychosocial problems.
+Concerta treatment programs like sober living and aftercare can provide peer support, professional recovery services, and assistance addressing psychosocial problems.

 Sober Living Programs

-Sober living programs provide men and women in recovery with a safe and stable place to live after completing an inpatient or outpatient rehab program.
+Sober living programs provide men and women in recovery with a safe and stable place to live after completing a Concerta treatment program like detox or rehab.
 A sober living home is a structured shared living space that is often gender-specific and provides sober housing, accountability, and recovery support services.
 These services may include:

 - Individualized recovery programming